emrancub/AeroCOPDNetRebuild/README.md

 ## 📚 Citation

-If you use this repository, please cite the datasets and our manuscript:
+If you use this paper, please cite our manuscript:

 ```bibtex
 @article{hasan2026aerocopdnet,